kazuyabr/ninety9cents/README.md

 =====
 Refine and add to the About page
-Change the auction Duration table column to Integer, then refactor the way that the end time is calculated
+Change the auction Duration table column to Integer, then refactor the way that the end time is calculated Clean up any puts statements in controllers, etc Before deploying remove the hard coded scheduler for auction end time (duration) Refactor large blocks of code in controllers - add to models

 TO ASK ABOUT
 ------------